neuralarchitects/ZKP-Blockchain-Explorer/README.md

 mongosh --version
 ```

-- MongoDB Configuration for Replica Set
-Add the following to your \`/etc/mongod.conf\` file to enable replica set mode:
+- Add the following to your \`/etc/mongod.conf\` file to enable replica set mode:
 ```yaml
 replication:
   replSetName: "rs0"